Span (band)

-SPAN was a Norwegian rock band that formed in 2000 from the ashes of two other outfits; Explicit Lyrics and Squid.
-Self-proclaimed as "Norwegian Turbo-Rock 'n' Roll Commandos", the band was made of Jarle Bernhoft on lead vocals and guitar, Fridtjof Nilsen on guitar, Vemund Stavnes on bass and Fredrik Wallumrød on drums.
-When Vemund Stavnes left in 2003, he was replaced by Kim Nordbæk.
+SPAN is a Norwegian rock band that formed in 2000 from the remnants of two other outfits, Explicit Lyrics and Squid.
+Self-proclaimed as "Norwegian Turbo-Rock 'n' Roll Commandos", the band was made up of Jarle Bernhoft on lead vocals and guitar, Fridtjof Nilsen on guitar and backing vocals, Vemund Stavnes on bass and Fredrik Wallumrød on drums and backing vocals.
+When Stavnes left in 2003, he was replaced by Kim Nordbæk.

-SPAN spent much of the years between 2002 and 2004 touring the UK and Norway as well as spending a brief time in the U.S. To date they have sold over 55,000 albums worldwide.
+SPAN spent much of the years between 2002 and 2004 touring the UK and Norway as well as spending a brief time in the US.
+To date, they have sold over 55,000 albums worldwide.

-In August 2005, much to their loyal fans' disappointment, SPAN announced that they were to take a break.
-Unfortunately there are no plans to return since a post on their website stated that the band "no longer share a common dream and ambition" and that they have "decided to end this while we are still the best of friends".
+In August 2005, SPAN announced that they were to take an unspecified break.
+A post on their website at the time stated that the band "no longer share a common dream and ambition" and that they have "decided to end this while we are still the best of friends".
+In late 2023, the band announced reunion shows at Rockefeller Music Hall in February 2024, twenty years after the release of their debut album.

 Labels

 In the Summer of 2002, the band signed to Island Records, recording their debut album at RAK Studios in London with producer Gil Norton.
 Despite much interest gained from incessant touring and the minor-hit singles 'Found' and 'Don't Think The Way They Do', Island held back the album Mass Distraction until 2004, a year after its originally planned release date, and much of the early impetus was lost.

-SPAN then tried to establish themselves in the U.S. but were unsuccessful after attempts to sign with Geffen Records and Interscope Records fell through.
+SPAN then tried to establish themselves in the US but were unsuccessful after attempts to sign with Geffen Records and Interscope Records fell through.
 In fact Interscope had agreed to sign the band after an impressive showcase gig at LA's Troubadour.
 However, following roster rationalisation at the label, SPAN were unceremoniously discarded without releasing a note Stateside.
 Additional tracks were recorded for a planned US version of the album but this never saw the light of day.
 The track "Stay As You Are" featured on a US TV Nissan car ad, which attracted considerable public attention, but the opportunity had gone.
 Additionally, their song 'Don't Think the Way They Do' was featured in Gran Turismo 4.

 Their second album, Vs. Time, was released in Norway only, on the Johnny NoWhere/Mercury label.
 Despite a domestic hit single with 'Cut Like Diamonds' peaking at number two, by the Summer of 2005 the band had decided to split, with singer Jarle keen to pursue a more mellow style.
 The band played their final gig before a sold-out Oslo crowd in October 2005.